Poland's judiciary was a tool of its government. New leaders are trying to undo that

 The far-right inroads into Poland's judiciary are enduring

-After eight years of Law and Justice party rule, 30% of Poland's judges are recent appointees who are loyal to the party, appointed in what legal scholars call an unconstitutional process.
+After eight years of Law and Justice party rule, 30% of Poland's judges are recent appointees who were placed on the bench by a body controlled by the Law and Justice Party.

 This is just one of the many challenges facing Prime Minister Tusk's new government as it attempts to undo the previous administration's deep overhaul of the judiciary.